 A checking account is used to store money for everyday expenses and regular bills.
 A savings account is where you keep money for long-term goals, like buying a new car or going on a spring break trip.
 Savings accounts have higher interest rates than checking accounts, so your money will earn more interest.
 In fact, most checking accounts don’t pay any interest.

 Not all savings accounts are created equal, however.
 Savings accounts at traditional banks pay out far less in interest than online banks.
 According to the FDIC, the average interest rate on savings accounts nationwide is .06%.
-Many online banks and credit unions offer savings accounts with interest rates of 1% or more.
+Many online banks and credit unions offer savings accounts with interest rates of .50% or more.
+During the Covid-19 pandemic, interest rates dropped, but in normal times, rates can be as high as 1-2%.

 If you have $1,000 in a savings account earning .06% interest, you’ll earn three dollars in the first five years.
 If you move that money to a savings account earning 1% interest, you’ll earn $51.25 in interest over that same time period.